 Disclaimer!
-Trading cryptocurrency involves high risks (price volatility), low usability (lacking user experience of tools for non-developers) and bad actors (beware of fraudulent actors!).
+Trading cryptocurrency involves high risks (price volatility), low usability (lacking user experience of tools for non-developers) and bad actors (beware of fraud!).
 It is not advised for inexperienced investors to invest large sums.
 Never invest more than you are willing to lose.
 Only highly skilled people with experience should take such an opportunity.
 Speculating on the markets could lead to a total loss of funds!

 What is a Cryptocurrency?

 Cryptocurrency is a type of digital asset used as a medium of exchange.
 The most famous one is Bitcoin.
 Other common terms for cryptocurrencies are digital tokens or digital assets.
 They are all stored in distributed ledgers called blockchains.
 Each blockchain has its own digital token.
 In the case of Bitcoin, it is the Bitcoin token.
 Other examples are Ethereum, Litecoin, Monero, Dash, Zcash, etc. Each digital coin has its properties and functions.
 This tutorial will focus on Bitcoin but could be used for any other cryptocurrency.

 Where to buy Bitcoin & other Cryptocurrencies

 There are different places where you can buy bitcoin and other cryptocurrencies (see figure).
 You can choose between:

 - Bitcoin ATMs (you put money inside and can load your bitcoin wallet)

 - Bitcoin Voucher Cards (ie. Austrian Post office, House of Nakamoto, Azteco London)

 - Buy it personally from other people